ighori/monique/docs/layouts.rst

     > New tile placed with visual_options {'width': 4, 'height': 4, 'x': 4, 'y': 0}

-The sample also shows a usage of the |lmr| object - a result of modifiying a layout returned by many functions.
+The sample also shows a usage of the |lmr| object - a result of modifying a layout returned by many functions.
 The object lists new, detached and replaced tiles.

 Detaching a tile from a layout is done in a similar way to placing, by calling :func:`.detach_tile`.